Healthy Living Resources

 The Tri-County area has a variety of great resources to support you on your path to better health.
 In addition to our Community Calendar of healthy living activities, be sure to check out these resources for physical activity, healthy eating, mental health, and substance abuse & tobacco use prevention.

 Get active and get healthy!
 From special events, fitness classes, women's health programs, dancing, cooking, yoga, and support groups, this guide showcases all of the healthy living activities that AL!VE, Your Community Well-being Place (800 W Lawrence Ave, Charlotte, MI) has to offer.
-Note that AL!VE is also a destination health park, opened by Hayes Green Beach Memorial Hospital, and there are no entry fees to visit.
+Note that AL!VE is also a destination health park, and there are no entry fees to visit.
 All mid-Michigan residents and visitors are welcome.
 For questions, call (517) 541-5800.

 The tri-county area is fortunate to have over 150 beautiful parks and trails, with amenities ranging from walking paths and playgrounds to boating and fishing.
 These are all wonderful places to get out and get active!
 They can be used by anyone who seeks the serenity of nature, the excitement of recreation, or a walk in the woods beside a river or lake.
 Created by the Capital Area Health Alliance, this brochure features 36 destination parks and trails throughout the tri-county area.
 You can download a web version of the brochure here or find printed copies at your local parks and parks departments, community centers, health departments, and neighborhood organizations.